padiac/padiac.github.io/notes/bayesian-inference-reference-priors-jeffreys-priors-maximum-entropy-conjugacy-and-hierarchical-priors-a-working-notes-summary.md

 > A compact but detailed set of notes (with derivations) collecting the main points from our discussion.
-Math is written in LaTeX for clarity.

 ---

 ## 1. Reference Prior: Concept and Definition